India and Pakistan 2009

 back to Singhvi's where we had arranged to meet Sajjan, the driver to take

 us on a trip to Osiyan, a town 60 km out into the desert.
-He had phoned
+He had

-in the front seat along for the ride.
+his young son in the front seat along for the ride.

 ||First we went to Mandore Gardens, a former capital city of the local princedom, where there were several old temples and a museum all set in well-kept gardens.
 The place was obviously a favourite weekend day out and was full of local people strolling around or playing cricket on the grass, or watching the numerous monkeys sitting on the walls, who didn't seem too worried by the crowds around them.|